-For each pixel, the function will calculate the minimum downslope horizontal or vertical distance to pixel(s) on a river or stream into which they flow.
+For each pixel, the function will calculate the downslope horizontal or vertical distance to pixel(s) on a river or stream into which they flow.
 If an optional flow direction raster is provided, the down slope direction(s) will be limited to those defined by the input flow direction raster.
+In case of multiple flow paths, minimum, weighted mean, or maximum flow distance can be computed.
 The output is a flow distance raster.

 - If this input surface raster is void of sinks, the distance measurements would be to stream pixels represented by the input stream raster.

 - If this input surface raster has sinks present, some flow paths can get terminated prematurely by flowing into sinks before reaching streams.
 In such cases, flow distance measurements for these pixels are calculated only up to the sinks into which they flow.